ivanvanderbyl/influx-design/six-pager.md

 ## Schema Design

-InfluxDB. schema design will be heavily influenced [recommended schema design and data layout](https://docs.influxdata.com/InfluxDB/v1.7/concepts/schema_and_data_layout)
+InfluxDB schema design will be heavily influenced [recommended schema design and data layout](https://docs.influxdata.com/InfluxDB/v1.7/concepts/schema_and_data_layout)

 That is: